 Using the right scripts, a website can determine which server resolved a DNS request directed to it.
 This will not allow it to pinpoint your exact real IP address, but will allow it to determine your ISP (unless you have changed DNS servers, as outlined above).

 This will foil attempts to geo-spoof your location, and allows police and the like to obtain your details from your ISP.
-ISPs keep records of these things, while good VPN providers do not.
+ISPs keep records of these things, while good VPN providers do not keep logs.

 Most VPN providers run their own dedicated DNS servers in order to perform this DNS translation task themselves.
 If using a good VPN, therefore, you do not need to change your DNS server or use DNSCrypt, as the DNS requests are encrypted by the VPN.